City of Wind, Dance of Steel, Duel of Fire, fantasy, King of Mist, Steel and Fire, writing

 So, what’s your favorite fantasy map?
 Have you ever tried to make one yourself?

 PS.
-I have a new Instagram account: @Jordan_Rivet_Books.
-I plan to post progress photos as I’m doing the next map.
+I have an Instagram account, @Jordan_Rivet_Books, where I sometimes post progress photos of my maps.
 See you there!